waltlillyman/nhl_goal_alert/README.md

 ## To do
 - [ ] Figure out how to detect & log when `requests.get()` [times out](https://requests.readthedocs.io/en/latest/user/quickstart/#timeouts).
 - [ ] Figure out how to log the text of the exception that happened when an exception is thrown.
-- [ ] Nice-to-have: Make the API call at the top instead of the bottom, to handle when an overtime game ends, going "FINAL", before the goal score increment was detected.
+- [ ] Nice-to-have: Make the API call at the top of the polling loop instead of the bottom, to handle when an overtime game ends, going "FINAL", before the goal score increment was detected.